Finance Charge Calculator

 Finance charge = Carried unpaid balance × Annual Percentage Rate (APR) / 365 × Number of Days in Billing Cycle.

 How to minimize finance charge on your credit card?

-The simplest way to reduce finance charge is to avoid accruing interest on your balance.
-For that, you need to pay your outstanding credit balance in full before the due date, so you don't get charged for interest.
+The simplest way to reduce the finance charge is to avoid accruing interest on your balance.
+For that, you need to pay your outstanding credit balance in full before the due date so you don't get charged for interest.

 Also, keep in mind that, in general, the grace period doesn't cover cash advances.
 In other words, there are no interest-free days, and a service fee may apply as well.
 Interest on cash advances is charged immediately from the day the money is withdrawn.

 In summary, the best way to minimize your finance charge is to avoid cash advances and pay your credit card bills in full each month.

 How to pay less for my credit card?

 Here are a few tips you can follow to pay less on your credit card balance:

 - Negotiate with your bank the interest rate they give you (APR).
 You can check the effect of different APRs with the Omni Calculator finance charge tool.